 For example, if you’re looking for a podcasting tool, focus on high-quality audio and video, the ability to interview remote guests, and easy distribution to podcast directories.
 If you need a video platform for your business marketing, on the other hand, you’ll want a tool with advanced security and video content management features.

 And Riverside may be the best tool for podcasting, but it also boasts many robust features that cater to live streaming, video sharing, and business.
 It’s affordable and easy to use while refusing to cut corners when it comes to content quality and functionality.
-Easily create and edit videos, live stream to the most popular platforms, and repurpose your recorded content for social media using our Clips tool.
+Easily create and edit videos, live stream to the most popular platforms, and repurpose your recorded content for social media using our Magic Clips tool.

 If you want to try Riverside for yourself, take it for a test drive today with a free account, no credit card required!